Robots-Pixels/Robots-Pixels/README.md

 ## 👨‍💻 About Me

 - 🔭 I’m currently working on, many things...
 - 🌱 And after the MERN Stack, I'm learning Next JS!
+My Next project is to create an Expense Tracker PWA Dashboard App.
 - 📫 Reach me on [LinkdeIn](www.linkedin.com/in/sokenkai/) or [X](https://x.com/Otmar_sokenkai/)

 ## 🚀 My Projects